Environmental education: Obstacles

 A study of Ontario teachers explored obstacles to environmental education.
 Through an internet-based survey questionnaire, 300 K-12 teachers from Ontario, Canada responded.
 Based on the results of the survey, the most significant challenges identified by the sample of Ontario teachers include over-crowded curriculum, lack of resources, low priority of environmental education in schools, limited access to the outdoors, student apathy to environmental issues, and the controversial nature of sociopolitical action.

-An influential article by Stevenson (1987/2007) outlines conflicting goals of environmental education and traditional schooling.
-According to Stevenson (1987/2007), the recent critical and action orientation of environmental education creates a challenging task for schools.
+An influential article by Stevenson outlines conflicting goals of environmental education and traditional schooling.
+According to Stevenson, the recent critical and action orientation of environmental education creates a challenging task for schools.
 Contemporary environmental education strives to transform values that underlie decision making from ones that aid environmental (and human) degradation to those that support a sustainable planet.
 This contrasts with the traditional purpose of schools of conserving the existing social order by reproducing the norms and values that currently dominate environmental decision making.
 Confronting this contradiction is a major challenge to environmental education teachers.

 Additionally, the dominant narrative that all environmental educators have an agenda can present difficulties in expanding reach.
 It is said that an environmental educator is one "who uses information and educational processes to help people analyze the merits of the many and varied points of view usually present on a given environmental issues."
 Greater efforts must be taken to train educators on the importance of staying within the profession's substantive structure, and in informing the general public on the profession's intention to empower fully informed decision making.

 Another obstacle facing the implementation of environmental education lies the quality of education itself.
 Charles Sayan, the executive director of the Ocean Conservation Society, represents alternate views and critiques on environmental education in his new book The Failure of Environmental Education (And How We Can Fix It).
-In a Yale Environment 360 interview, Sayan discusses his book and outlines several flaws within environmental education, particularly its failed efforts to “reach its potential in fighting climate change, biodiversity loss, and environmental degradation”.
-He believes that environmental education is not “keeping pace with environmental degradation” and encourages structural reform by increasing student engagement as well as improving relevance of information.
-These same critiques are discussed in Stewart Hudson's BioScience paper, “Challenges for Environmental Education: Issues and Ideas for the 21st Century”.
+In a Yale Environment 360 interview, Sayan discusses his book and outlines several flaws within environmental education, particularly its failed efforts to "reach its potential in fighting climate change, biodiversity loss, and environmental degradation".
+He believes that environmental education is not "keeping pace with environmental degradation" and encourages structural reform by increasing student engagement as well as improving relevance of information.
+These same critiques are discussed in Stewart Hudson's BioScience paper, "Challenges for Environmental Education: Issues and Ideas for the 21st Century".
+Another study describes obstacles in environmental education also rooted in the capability of the school leaders.
+They are the epicentre of education.
+However, implementing ESD in schools is difficult as school leaders faced too many challenges for a single plan to work.

-In 2017, a study found that high school science textbooks and government resources on climate change from USA, EU, Canada and Australia did focus their recommendations for CO_{2} emission reductions on lower-impact actions instead of promoting the most effective emission-reduction strategies.
+In 2017, a study found that high school science textbooks and government resources on climate change from United States, EU, Canada and Australia did focus their recommendations for CO_{2} emission reductions on lower-impact actions instead of promoting the most effective emission-reduction strategies.